It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 No annoying travel companions

-I’ve done group tours as well as travelling on my own.
+I’ve done group tours as well as traveling on my own.
 All of the tours I have done have been a total blast.
 I had a fantastic time.
 I’m sure at some point I will do another tour (most likely when I head off to Africa or South America).

-With the second TrekAmerica tour, by the time I came long, the group were already a month into the trip and some of them were not getting along.
+With the second TrekAmerica tour, by the time I came along, the group was already a month into the trip and some of them were not getting along.
 No one wants their holiday to be filled with fighting and backstabbing.
 The girl that I befriended was even considering going home early.
 The horror!

 Needless to say, my presence calmed everyone down.
 Okay, I made that part up!
 What happened was I settled into a small sub-group and we all enjoyed a great time together over the next month.

 I’m sure there are the occasional group tours that don’t end well.
-I’m equally sure a few good friendships have come to a screeching halt after travelling together.
+I’m equally sure a few good friendships have come to a screeching halt after traveling together.

 It gives you time to do some soul searching

 Solo travel is the perfect time to do some soul searching.

-Travelling by yourself can give you the space and time to have a close look at your life.
+Traveling by yourself can give you space and time to have a close look at your life.
 It can be a personal journey of reflection as well as a relaxing way to take a break from the everyday demands of life.

 When I tell people I travel alone they sometimes say – I could never do that.

 I think those people would be greatly surprised at just what they are capable of.
 I probably thought the same thing at some point myself.

 Most likely what these people mean is – I don’t want to do that – which is fine.
-Travelling alone might not appeal to everyone and I respect that.
+Traveling alone might not appeal to everyone and I respect that.
 My point is you never know until you give it a try.